yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/move-policies-between-environments.md

     "name": "credit score",
 ```

-As you can see, under the hood, the Policy has been migrated correctly with target Dash saving the proper ID inside `id`.
+As you can see, under the hood, the policy has been migrated correctly with target Tyk Dashboard saving the proper ID inside `id`.
 That is the value that will be referred to inside Key Creation, etc.

 ## Use Tyk-Sync